Zubee74/OrangeHRM_TC/README.md

 # OrangeHRM_TC
-Automated OrangeHRM website with Playwright TypeScript.Alos include BDD test cases with .feature file and step defination file
+Automated OrangeHRM website with Playwright TypeScript.
+Also include BDD test cases with .feature file and step defination file